 If you have to nag and cajole your children to do their math homework or if working with you creates tension, then it may be time to switch tactics.
 Ask your children to speak with the teacher at least once a week.
 Here they should take in problems that they are struggling with and ask for help.
 Showing examples of their work will help the teacher to see where they are going wrong.

-Consider getting an in-home math tutor.
+Consider getting an in-home and online math tutor.
 If your child is struggling with school math, sending them to a learning center where they will get more school math is probably not the answer.
-Instead, get a one-on-one tutor to set out an academic game plan for their math curriculum.
+Instead, get a one-to-one tutor to set out an academic game plan for their math curriculum.
 This should include filling in gaps in their foundational mathematical knowledge and teaching study and organizational skills.

 Remember that when it comes to math, attitude is more important than ability.
 You can use Einstein as an example; when he was nine, his teacher told his father that, no matter what career he chose, he would not succeed!